mmiesch/stereo-pB/README.md

 The contents of this repository are as follows:

+---
+## RT directory

-RT: This is the code that is intended for real-time operational use, including the following files:
+This is the code that is intended for real-time operational use, including the following files:

 * `watch_dir.py`: the principal process for operational execution: automated processing of files in a target directory